5.1: Substantial Revisions

 - Check all the boxes in the “When correcting spelling and grammar in Word” section of the Word Options control panel.

-- Click on the Settings… button beside “Writing Style” under the check boxes to open the Grammar Settings control panel.
+- Click on the Settings… button beside “Writing Style” under the checkboxes to open the Grammar Settings control panel.

-- Click on all the check boxes in the Grammar Settings control panel, as well as the Okay button of both this panel and the Word Options panel to activate.
+- Click on all the checkboxes in the Grammar Settings control panel, as well as the Okay button of both this panel and the Word Options panel, to activate.

 - Go to the Review menu tab in the tool ribbon at the top of the Word screen and select Spelling & Grammar (alt. + r, s) to activate the Editor that will, besides checking for spelling and grammar errors, also check for all of the stylistic errors you checked boxes for in the Grammar Settings control panel.

-When you finish running your grammar, style, and spellchecker through your document, a dialog box will appear showing readability statistics.
+When you finish running your grammar, style, and spellchecker through your document, a dialogue box will appear showing readability statistics.
 Pay close attention to stats such as the average number of words per sentence and letters per word.
 If the former exceeds thirty and the latter ten, your writing might pose significant challenges to some readers, especially ESL.
 Do them a solid favour by breaking up your sentences and simplifying your word choices.

 Rather than suck the life out of language by adding useless verbiage, make your writing like a paperclip.
 A paperclip is beautiful in its elegance.
-It’s so simple in its construction and yet does its job of holding paper together perfectly without any extra parts or mechanisms like staples need to fasten pages together and unfasten them.
-A paperclip does it with just a couple inches of thin, machine-bent wire.
-We should all aspire to make our language as elegant as a paperclip so that we can live life free of time-wasting writing.
+It’s so simple in its construction and yet does its job of holding paper together perfectly without any extra parts or mechanisms like staples needed to fasten pages together and unfasten them.
+A paperclip does it with just a couple of inches of thin, machine-bent wire.
+We should all aspire to make our language as elegant as a paperclip so that we can live a life free of time-wasting writing.

 Key Takeaways